MaDHouSe79/mh-rptrunks/README.md

 # mh-rptrunks
 - Place items in your trunk.
-- You don't get items or anything, this is just for the roleplay!
+- You don't get items or anything, this is just for the roleplay only!